tanaikech/MoveFolder/README.md

 Also, this library also uses my library [BatchRequest](https://github.com/tanaikech/BatchRequest).

+> But, in the recent update on the Google side, it was found that in the current stage, when the other libraries are loaded from a library, an error like `We're sorry, a server error occurred while reading from storage.
+Error code NOT_FOUND` occurs.
+So, from v1.0.1, the library of BatchRequest is included in this library.

 ### Pattern 2: Install this by directly copying and pasting this script

 Of course, when you want to directly use the script of this library without installing the library, you can also achieve it.
 In that case, please do the following steps.